 Declaring the actions falling under Article 98(2) CPR in relation to the simplified cost options

-Pursuant to Article 98(2) CPR, ERDF and ESF ‘cross-financed’ actions will apply the eligibility rules of the other Fund: given that ERDF and ESF have now (nearly) the same eligibility rules as far as simplified costs are concerned, it is possible to apply simplified cost options to cross-financed actions.
+Pursuant to Article 98(2) CPR, ERDF and ESF ‘cross-financed’ actions will apply the eligibility rules of the other Fund.

 Specifically for flat rate financing in cases of cross-financing, two flat rates should apply to each ‘ESF’ and ‘ERDF’ part of the operation.
 The ESF and ERDF flat rates for similar operations will be applied respectively to the ESF and ERDF parts.
 Using an average of the two rates is impossible because the relative share of each part could vary during implementation.
 Where no rate exists for the other Fund for a similar type of operation (for example because the rule is not applied for the other Fund or because there are no similar operations funded by the other Fund), the managing authority has to decide on the applicable rate according to the general legal principles established in Articles 67(5) and 68(1) CPR.